Turkish court verdict on Ergenekon conspiracy set for August 5

 Chief judge Hasan Huseyin Ozese told Friday's hearing at the court in Silivri, just west of Istanbul, that testimony had been completed and defendants were asked to make their final comments before the announcement of the verdict, the lawyers said.

-"The hearing was adjourned to August 5," defense lawyer Huseyin Ersoz wrote on Twitter from the courtroom after the final comments were completed.
+"The hearing was adjourned to August 5," defence lawyer Huseyin Ersoz wrote on Twitter from the courtroom after the final comments were completed.
 "The verdict will be announced on August 5."

 In March, prosecutors demanded life sentences for 64 of the total 275 defendants.